Find Affordable College Courses

 Ohio State undergraduate students pay an average of $35,019 in tuition and fees each year.
 While working on their Bachelor's Degree, medical assisting majors at Ohio State accumulate an average of around $21,501 in student debt.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $313.

 With a ranking of #6, Ohio State University - Lima Campus did quite well on this year’s best value schools for allied health and medical assisting services students working on their bachelor’s degree.
-Located in the rural area of Lima, Ohio State University - Lima Campus is a public college with a fairly small student population.
+Located in the rural area of Lima, Ohio State University - Lima Campus is a public school with a fairly small student population.

 Full Allied Health & Medical Assisting Services at Ohio State University - Lima Campus Report